 Aho!
 Namaste Tantu bandhava: (=relatives in Sanskrit)!

-There are lots of organizing ideas over internet.
+There are lots of organizing ideas over internet for making sewing more easy.
 They are so exciting that I was always willing to have my ‘various design kits’ to be organized as I saw!
 Today I will show a very simple method of organizing a basic sewing kit.

 Since time immemorial, I have collected every box (small to large), newspapers, interesting paper piece, plastic bottles, fabric paint bottles, small perfume bottles, chocolate wrappers and so on thinking that it will be of use one day 😀 I wonder if I have ever thrown anything as waste 😛 And thank God!
 I have succeeded in proving that my precious collections are really of use!
 This project is one among them.